 During this time of uncertainty amid the COVID-19 pandemic, we’ve been working closely with the industry and our partners.

-As part of this, we’ve been working with Online Travel Agencies (OTA’s) to support postponement, rather than cancellation, policies for bookings to Scotland.
+As part of this, we’ve been working with Online Travel Agencies (OTA’s) to support postponement policies, rather than cancellation and refunds, for bookings to Scotland.
 Working with as many OTA’s as possible, we wanted to provide you with a clear update on the support and flexibility currently available.

-Guests who cancel will have a variety of cancellation and refund options, and hosts can cancel without charge or impact on their Superhost status.
+Reservations for stays and Airbnb Experiences made on or before 14 March 2020, with a check-in date between 14 March 2020 and 15 August 2020, are covered by the policy and may be cancelled before check-in.
+Guests who cancel will have cancellation and refund options, and hosts can cancel without charge or impact on their Superhost status.

-Airbnb will either refund or issue travel credit that includes all service fees for covered cancellations.
-In order to cancel under the policy, you’ll be required to attest to the facts of and/or provide supporting documentation for your extenuating circumstance.
+Airbnb will either refund all service fees or issue travel credit that includes them for covered cancellations.
+In order to cancel under the policy, you will be required to attest to the facts of and/or provide supporting documentation for your extenuating circumstance.

 $250 million investment

-For eligible stays reservations cancelled under the Extenuating Circumstances Policy, Airbnb will pay hosts 25% of what they would’ve received for a cancellation based on their normal cancellation policy.
+For eligible reservations cancelled under the Extenuating Circumstances Policy, Airbnb committed to pay hosts 25% of what they would’ve received for a cancellation based on their normal cancellation policy.